d0tTino/GeneCoder/docs/usage.md

 ### Constraint Fix Suggestions

-Both the CLI `analyze` command and the GUI provide simple suggestions when a sequence falls outside the 40-60% GC range or exceeds the default homopolymer limit.
+Both the CLI `analyze` command and the GUI provide simple suggestions when a sequence falls outside the enforced 45–55% GC window or exceeds the default three-base homopolymer limit.
 After running `genecli analyze`, a log entry shows the GC content and maximum homopolymer length of an adjusted sequence.
 The GUI displays a "Suggested fix" message beneath the encoding status when applicable.

 The **Visualizer** tab embeds a dedicated React/Three.js frontend.
 It renders the